securisec/r2wiki/options/a/ag.md

 - [ `age[?] title1 title2`   Add an edge to the current graph](/options/a/ag/age)

 - `agf [addr]`   Show ASCII art graph of given function
+	> After setting `scr.html` to true, `agf` can be used to export a visual graph to html.

 - [ `agg[?] [kdi*]`   Print graph in ASCII-Art, graphviz, k=v, r2 or visual](/options/a/ag/agg-kdi)